Registration

 Because successful academic advisement depends upon the relationship between you and your advisor, you should:

 • Make an appointment to see your advisor when you have questions or need assistance.
-Appointments ensure that the advisor is available and that s/he can devote a block of time entirely to you
+Appointments ensure that the advisor is available and that they can devote a block of time entirely to you

 • Arrive on time to your appointments with your advisor.
 If you cannot keep your appointment, call to reschedule.